← Back to BlogHealth

 - Refusing food for 24+ hours

-Your cat's daily water needs vary by weight.
-Use the Water Intake Calculator for an accurate target.
+Your cat's daily water target varies by weight.
+Check the exact number with the Water Intake Calculator.

-※ This article is for informational purposes based on veterinary resources.
+※ This article is for informational purposes only.
 Always consult a licensed veterinarian for diagnosis and treatment.